samdark/samdark.github.io_source/content/blog/no-kipple-please.md

 *Do Androids Dream of Electric Sheep? by Philip K. Dick*

-IT projects are much like the aparments mentioned in Philip K. Dick novel.
+IT projects are much like the apartments mentioned in Philip K. Dick novel.
 They tend to have kipple and, as with apartments, it grows every day.

 I've reviewed lots of projects and one of mistakes I often see is about kipple.
 It looks